 Teachers and mentors, like you, are the primary agents for effecting meaningful change in science, technology, engineering, and math (STEM) education and play a vital role in cultivating an interest in science in our nation's youth.
-As a former educator, I know that there are multiple demands and responsibilities placed on teachers and mentors each day and that participating in extracurricular programs and competitions can be arduous.
 To that end, we greatly appreciate your decision to participate in the eCYBERMISSION program as it will, indeed, make a difference in the lives of your students.